szKarlen/atomics.net/Documentation/lockfreestack101.md

 LIFO container aka Stack
 -------

-As an initial example of a lock-free stack implementation lets look at the followig example (borrowed from [Joe Duffy ](http://msdn.microsoft.com/msdnmag/issues/07/05/CLRInsideOut/default.aspx) article at MSDN Magazine from May 2007):
+As an initial example of a lock-free stack implementation lets look at the following example (borrowed from [Joe Duffy ](http://msdn.microsoft.com/msdnmag/issues/07/05/CLRInsideOut/default.aspx) article at MSDN Magazine from May 2007):
 ``` csharp
 public class LockFreeStack<T> {